Women of Unselfish Courage

 Ms. Menchú is an indigenous feminist and human rights activist from Guatemala, which is my birth country.
 She won the Nobel Peace Prize in 1992 for her efforts.

 As an attorney, the Honorable Ginsburg, fought for women’s rights and gender equality.
-Because of her work and efforts, in 1993 she was appointed as Supreme Court Justice, a position she continues to hold.
+Because of her work and efforts, in 1993 she was appointed as Supreme Court Justice, a position she continued to hold until her death in September 2020.

 The fourth woman I’d like to mention is the one who has influenced me most.
 She is not in any records or noted in history, but she’s closest to me: my mom, Gloria Monroy.
 As a young wife and mother, my mom fled her country to give and provide for her young family in a country she’d never been to, all while leaving family and friends behind.
 A strong and loving woman of faith, she raised her family while adjusting to a new way of life.